gayanvoice/github-profile-views-counter-action/README.md

 ### Step 1 - ⚡️ Create a repository from the template
 - Star ⭐ this repository 😉
-- Go to the [`template repository`](https://github.com/gayanvoice/github-insights-template) of this GitHub Action.
+- Go to the [github-insights-template](https://github.com/gayanvoice/github-insights-template) of this GitHub Action.
 - Click on `Use this template` button on the top-right.
 - Enter a name for `Repository name` and select `public` option.
 - Click on `Create repository from template` to create your insights repository.